Updated search for $B_c^+$ decays to two charm mesons: Systematic uncertainties

 \section{Systematic uncertainties}

-\unboldmath Systematic uncertainties on the \Bp yields and the efficiencies affect the normalisation factor relating the \Bc yield to the branching fraction ratios.
-These uncertainties are evaluated separately for Run 1 and Run 2, and for each \Bc decay, \Dz channel and BDT sample.
-Their effective contribution in the fit, calculated as a weighted average over BDT samples and \Dz decay modes, are listed in Table~\ref{table:syst}.
+\unboldmath Systematic uncertainties that can be expressed as a relative uncertainty on the branching fraction ratio are evaluated separately for Run 1 and Run 2, and for each \Bc decay, \Dz channel and BDT sample.
+Their effective contributions in the fit, calculated as a weighted average over BDT samples and \Dz decay modes, are listed in Table~\ref{table:syst}.
 Where no uncertainty is given, this corresponds to either the absence of decays with two missing neutral particles in the \mbox{\Dstarp\DzorDzb} channel or the absence of the effect associated with an uncertainty in a given data-taking period or channel.

-The uncertainty on the \Bc signal shape is evaluated by changing the \Bc signal shape to the sum of two Gaussian functions.
+The uncertainty on the \Bc signal shape is evaluated by changing the \Bc signal shape to the sum of two Gaussian functions, and evaluating the median fractional change of the measured yield in pseudoexperiments performed with a background-only model.
 Uncertainties related to the $\Bc$ production spectrum are evaluated by changing the slope parameters from Ref.~\cite{LHCb-PAPER-2019-033} by their quoted uncertainties.
 The uncertainty on the \pt- and $y$-dependent weights used to correct the \Bp production spectrum in simulation is estimated by changing the settings of the GBR algorithm.
 Hit resolution parameterisation in the silicon vertex detector affects the \chisqip distribution.
 The uncertainty associated with the parameterisation is therefore evaluated with simulation by varying the minimal value of the \chisqip applied to the final-state tracks.